 The pollen analyses showed that eight of the honey samples could be classified as unifloral or monofloral honeys.
-Ebenaccae, Anacardiaceae and Moraceae are key plant families in Kadjebi District; Combretaceae is a key plant family in Adaklu and Arecaceae was a key plant family in the Ho West widely distributed in the District.
-The botanical and geographical origin of honey samples analysed have been determined.
-It is possible to differentiate the geographical and botanical origins of honeys from the various Districts of the Volta Region based on from the Volta Region as represented by the pollen in the plant families.
+Ebenaceae, Anacardiaceae and Moraceae are key plant families in Kadjebi District; Combretaceae is a key plant family in Adaklu and Arecaceae was a key plant family in the Ho West District.

-The Arecaceae and Asteraceae were recorded in all honey samples District. analysed.
-Pollen of the family Fabaceae (Dialium guineense) was not recorded in honey samples from the Akatsi south district though it is believed to be
+The Arecaceae and Asteraceae were recorded in all honey samples analysed.
+Pollen of the family Fabaceae (Dialium guineense) was not recorded in honey samples from the Akatsi south district though it is believed to be widely distributed in the District.